Mac Gargan: As Venom

 With the Venom symbiote, Mac Gargan retains his superhuman abilities, some of which have increased substantially beyond the original levels.
 The costume can even emulate the tail of Gargan's Scorpion costume.
 It can also be used as a fifth limb.
 As Venom, Gargan has gained the ability to shoot webbing and climb walls like Spider-Man, and can disguise himself as other people or blend in with his background.
 He is undetectable by Spider-Man's "spider-sense".
 His skill as a hand-to-hand combatant has increased due to the influence of the alien symbiote, which has superior instincts and fighting experience.
 The costume can also heal grave injuries suffered by the host with incredible speed.
-Mac (as Venom) has claws on his fingers which can be used as weapons to slash his foes.
+Gargan (as Venom) has claws on his fingers which can be used as weapons to slash his foes.
 He can also create tendrils to incapacitate his enemies.

-When injured or enraged, Venom now has the ability to increase its mass and physical strength to meet whatever threat it is facing with equal force, an ability inconsistently hinted in the past, such as when Venom battled the Juggernaut.
-During these times it is not clear that Gargan has any control over the symbiote, for had it not been for the technology restraining Venom, he would have eaten Jack Flag.
-Also, during a battle with the Steel Spider, Gargan attacks innocent bystanders.
+When injured or enraged, Venom now has the ability to increase its mass and physical strength to meet whatever threat it is facing with equal force, an ability inconsistently hinted in the past.